eyedeekay/brb/README.md

 to make it suitable for use as a user-friendly I2P IRC client.

- 1. **A taskbar icon:** using the [getlantern/systray](https://github.com/getlantern/systray) library and an accompanying menu, which can be
+ 1. **A taskbar icon:** using the [getlantern/systray](https://github.com/getlantern/systray) library and an accompanying menu, which can be used to launch the IRC client interface.
  2. **A Webview:** using the [webview/webview](https://github.com/webview/webview)
   library.
 It's configured to proxy all traffic to I2P via the default HTTP proxy, *except* for traffic which is destined for the dispatch